Tw1sm/namedaddy/README.md

 pip3 install -r requirements.txt
 ./namedaddy.py
 ```
-You must already have API keys for at least 1 of Namecheap or GoDaddy and set API key values in `config.py`.
+You must already have API keys for at least 1 of Namecheap, GoDaddy, or Route53 and set API key values in `config.py`.

 ### Main Menu